caleblallen/AtwaterMonitor/README.md

 3. notify administrators of dangerous temperatures via email alerts

 ## TODO
+* Restrict Cross Origin Requests to Web Server only.
 * Implement email alerts for devices above a threshold.
 * UPS IP Addresses are hardcoded.
 Switch this to a config file or database.
 * Sanitize web requests to prevent security breaches